-- NOTE: When temperatures fall below 65 °F (18.3 °C), batteries charged in unheated areas should be placed on charge as soon as possible after use.
-Batteries are warmest immediately after use, while cold batteries require more time to fully charge. - Turf 1, Turf 2, Carryall 1, and Carryall 2 (stationary charger): Insert charger AC plug into a dedicated AC receptacle that is properly grounded and wired in accordance with the National Electric Code and all local codes and ordinances.
-Then insert charger DC plug into the vehicle receptacle.
-Charger will turn on two to ten seconds later (Figure 26). - Carryall 6 (onboard charger): Insert the onboard charger AC plug into a dedicated AC receptacle that is properly grounded and wired in accordance with the National Electric Code and all local codes and ordinances.
+NOTE: When temperatures fall below 65 °F (18.3 °C), batteries charged in unheated areas should be placed on charge as soon as possible after use.
+Batteries are warmest immediately after use, while cold batteries require more time to fully charge.

+- Villager (stationary charger): Insert the charger AC plug into a dedicated AC receptacle that is properly grounded and wired in accordance with the National Electric Code and all local codes and ordinances.
+Then insert the charger DC plug into the vehicle receptacle (Figure 30, Page 60).
+The charger will turn on two to ten seconds later. - TransPorter (onboard charger): Insert the onboard charger AC plug into a dedicated AC receptacle that is properly grounded and wired in accordance with the National Electric Code and all local codes and ordinances.
 The charger will turn on two to ten seconds later.

 Club Car battery chargers interact with the vehicle onboard computer.
 The computer records the amount of energy consumed during vehicle use.
-While the charger is plugged in, the vehicle's control circuit is locked out, preventing operation of the vehicle, as well as the possibility of subsequent damage to the charger and vehicle.
+While the charger is plugged in, the vehicle's control circuit is locked out, preventing operation of the vehicle as well as the possibility of subsequent damage to the charger and the vehicle.